MicrosoftDocs/power-platform/power-platform/admin/configure-relevance-search-organization.md

 ## Enable Relevance Search

 Relevance Search is an opt-in feature, set to off by default.
 Enabling Relevance Search makes this search option available to all members of your organization.
+Relevance Search does not support lifecycle operations (create, delete, backup, recover, copy, reset, and so on).
+In the event of such an operation, please re-enable Relevance Search.

 To enable Relevance Search, do the following: